jungyeol-kim/V2X-simulations/README.md

 Once you open the file in RStudio, please fold the code (go to the menu bar and select: Edit > Folding > Collapse All) for easy navigation and then unfold the section of interest by clicking the caret.

+Please cite our paper if you use this code.

+Recommended citation:
+J. Kim, S. Sarkar, S. S. Venkatesh, M. S. Ryerson, and D. Starobinski, 2019.
+A finite difference approximation of the kinematic wave model of traffic flow.
+(In press) Transportation Research Part B: Methodological

+And respective BibTeX entry:
+@article{KSVRS18,
+  title={An Epidemiological Diffusion Framework for Vehicular Messaging in General Transportation Networks}, author={Kim, Jungyeol and Sarkar, Saswati and Venkatesh, Santosh S and Ryerson, Megan Smirti and Starobinski, David}, journal={(In press) Transportation Research Part B: Methodological}, year={2019}, publisher={Elsevier}
+}

 The code is written in the following structure:
 - R Packages we use
 - Transportation network